Gamify-IT/docs/dev-manuals/deployment/kubernetes_deployment.md

 ```
 In the end, this helm chart will be deployed onto the cluster, and contains the specifications for
 the images, resources and additional data, the cluster needs to make a kubernetes deployment.
 But first you need to fill it with data.
+For more information about helm charts see [helm chart]()

+[//]: # (TODO insert link to helm chart content explanation)

+## Deploying your helm chart
+If you are using our [provided helm chart](https://github.com/Gamify-IT/run-config) you can skip the creating section.
+To deploy the helm chart, you can use